Small Sailboat Sailing Basics

 Is sailing something you have always wanted to try?
 It certainly sounds like a refreshing way to spend a day…the sea breeze whipping through your hair and feeling the warm sun on your face as you gaze out onto the vast blue ocean.
-Or, at least that’s what you imagine it would be like since you don’t actually know how to sail a sailboat.
+Or, at least that’s what you imagine it would be like since you don’t know how to sail a sailboat.
 At least not yet.
 That’s where this how-to guide comes in.
 There is a lot to consider, but with the right instruction, you can be ready to sail a small sailboat.

 Yes, I said a small sailboat.
 If you are just getting started on your sailing adventure, “go big or go home” is not the mentality you want to have here.
 As a beginner, utilizing a small boat is the least expensive and easiest way to learn.
-It will be just as exciting as a larger sailboat since you’re just starting out, and with practice, you will eventually be able to progress to larger sailing vessels.
+It will be just as exciting as a larger sailboat since you’re just starting, and with practice, you will eventually be able to progress to larger sailing vessels.
 So what exactly do you need to know to sail a small sailboat?
 You’ll want to pay attention as we detail these six basic techniques.

 1. Points of Sail